Skip to main content

 Update items

-If you want to make any changes to the item, click the item to open its side panel.
+To make any changes to the item, click it to open its side panel.
 Here, you can do the following:

 Any changes made here will not change the relevant value in the catalog.
 These changes apply only to this quote.